-In January of this year, the company ZeroAvia announced that its 19-seater jet had completed a flight using nothing but green hydrogen — a fuel that produces no harmful carbon pollution and is made with clean energy.
+In early 2023, the company ZeroAvia announced that its 19-seater jet had completed a flight using nothing but green hydrogen — a fuel that produces no harmful carbon pollution and is made with clean energy.

 At that time, the flight was the largest ever for an aircraft powered only by a hydrogen-electric engine.
 But about a month and a half later, on March 2, the aerospace company Universal Hydrogen completed an even larger test flight.